 A story of how Gerald, a giraffe who wanted to dance but is not comfortable with his features learned to trust his abilities and with the help of a wise and kind cricket was able to dance and prance.

 The beautiful illustration and great narrative rhythm make this book one of the best sellers.
 The story’s message in believing in one’s self is a good bedtime story to tell.
+If ever your little one is feeling sad about not being able to do something, this can be the perfect way to tell your baby to believe in himself.

 5. The Cat in the Hat